-Visiting Monsanto – First visit
+Visiting Monsanto – 2 interesting visits

 Located in Castelo Branco district, and close to Idanha-a-Nova and Termas de Monfortinho, Monsanto is a beautiful example of the traditional villages of inland Portugal, progressively abandoned by the migration of the populations to the coast.